forcedotcom/salesforcedx-vscode/docs/articles/apex/writing.md

   - Fields
   - Object definitions

-(See the "Enable Code Smartness for SObjects" section of this README for information on working with standard and custom objects.)
+(See the [Enable Code Smartness for SObjects](#enable-code-smartness-for-sobjects) section of this topic for information on working with standard and custom objects.)

-To preview a definition, hold down Cmd (macOS) or Ctrl (Windows or Linux) and hover over the item whose definition you want to see.
+To preview a definition, hold down Ctrl (Windows or Linux) or Cmd (macOS) and hover over the item whose definition you want to see.

 To view a definition, right-click the item and select **Peek Definition**, or press Alt+F12.